During these difficult times please remember that there is additional Government assistance available.

 You can always get help with managing your money, for example:

-Don't forget the APPS.
-There are so many free budgeting APPS out there that we couldn't list them all but Student Hut (an impartial platform that could help students with their higher education choices) have a dedicated Student Hut Recommended page that you may find particularly useful as a guide.
+Don't forget the APPS and websites.
+There are so many free budgeting APPS out there that we couldn't list them all but Student Hut (an impartial platform that could help students with their higher education choices) has lifestyle and budgeting pages that you may find particularly useful as a guide.

 The important thing to remember is to not keep silent or ignore it.
 It won't just disappear and will only get worse.